robots4life/workshop-001-svelte-demo/README.md

 <a href="http://localhost:5173/contact" target="_blank">http://localhost:5173/contact</a>

+Checkout the next branch to continue.

+**`git checkout 013-use-each-block-for-posts-data-on-contact-page`**

 ### 8.1 Use an Each block on the Contact Page for the Posts Data

-**`git checkout 013-use-each-block-for-posts-data-on-contact-page`**

 Just like did on your `about` page, iterate the `dummyJSONPostsData` object with an `each` block.